 The moment magnitude scale (MMS) was devised by scientists after the 1960 Chilean earthquake and the 1964 Alaskan earthquake that were so large that the Richter scale did not adequately show the magnitude and size of what happened during these great earthquakes.

-Today the MMS supersedes this scale and is used to estimate the magnitudes for all moderate to large earthquakes.
+Today the moment magnitude scale supersedes this scale and is used to estimate the magnitudes for all moderate to large earthquakes.
 Other scales are used for earthquakes less than 3.5 magnitude, which is the majority of earthquakes felt worldwide.

 The reason the Richter scale was so popular was that the earthquake's magnitude could be determined by looking at the largest wave recorded on a seismogram right after the earthquake.
 News stories about the size of the earthquake could then be quickly given to the public on the radio and television stations.